jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `modsecurity-timeout-idle`: Defines the maximum time to wait before close an idle connection.
 Default value is `30s`.
 * `modsecurity-timeout-processing`: Defines the maximum time to wait for the whole ModSecurity processing.
 Default value is `1s`.
 * `modsecurity-timeout-server`: Defines the maximum time to wait for an agent response.
 Configures the haproxy's timeout server.
 Defaults to `5s` if not configured.
+* `modsecurity-args`: Space separated list of arguments that HAProxy will send to the modsecurity agent.
+You can override this to e.g. prevent sending the request body to modsecurity which will improve performance, but reduce security.
+The arguments must be valid HAProxy "[fetches](https://www.haproxy.com/documentation/hapee/latest/configuration/fetches/overview/)".

 See also: